Derrius Brooks

-Derrius Brooks (born May 29, 1988) is an American football defensive back who is currently a free agent.
+Derrius Brooks (born May 29, 1988) is an American former professional football defensive back.
 He played college football at Western Kentucky University and attended Harris County High School in Hamilton, Georgia.
-He has also been a member of the Cincinnati Bengals, Calgary Stampeders, New Orleans Saints, Tampa Bay Buccaneers, Saskatchewan Roughriders and Hamilton Tiger-Cats.
+He was also a member of the Cincinnati Bengals, Calgary Stampeders, New Orleans Saints, Tampa Bay Buccaneers, Saskatchewan Roughriders, Hamilton Tiger-Cats, and Columbus Lions.

 Professional career

 Cincinnati Bengals

-Brooks was signed by the Cincinnati Bengals of the National Football League (NFL) on May 2, 2012 after going undrafted in the 2012 NFL Draft.
+Brooks was signed by the Cincinnati Bengals of the National Football League (NFL) on May 2, 2012, after going undrafted in the 2012 NFL draft.
 He was released by the Bengals on May 11, 2012.

 Calgary Stampeders

 Brooks signed with the CFL's Calgary Stampeders on July 20, 2012.
 He played for the Stampeders during the 2012 and 2013 CFL seasons, making 20 appearances during those two seasons and contributing 50 tackles, 9 special teams tackles and 5 interceptions.

 New Orleans Saints

 Brooks was signed by the New Orleans Saints of the NFL on January 2, 2014.
 He was released by the Saints on August 30, 2014.